pythoctopus/Circular/README.md

 value.
 This scrypt estimates the probability of II-type error depend on shift size.

 ## Usage
-Some comments are written directky in the code.
+Some comments are written directly in the code.
 The working class is BetaEstimator.
 It's __init__ method takes 8 arguments:
 * arr1 - first numpy array of data (np.ndarray)
 * arr1 - second array (another sample)